Kotlin/dokka/docs/src/doc/docs/developer_guide/architecture/data_model/page_content.md

 The Page Model is a tree structure, with `RootPageNode` at the root.

-Here's an example of how an arbitrary `Page` tree might look like:
+Here's an example of how an arbitrary `Page` tree might look like for a module with 3 packages, one of which contains a top level function, top level property and a class, inside which there's a function and a property:

 ```mermaid
 flowchart TD